Frequently Asked Questions

 NO. Payment is required at the time of service.

-- How can I get a copy of my pets records?
-We can email your pets records to you or a new vet.
-We need 24 hours notice to do so.
+- How can I get a copy of my pet's records?
+We can email pet records to you directly or to a veterinary facilitly upon request.
+Please allow 24 hours for records to be emailed.

 - At what age can I have my pet spayed or neutered?

-Spaying or neutering can be done at approximately 6 months of age.
+There is not one age that applies to all pets when it comes to spaying and neutering.
+For cats, we recommend 5-6 months.
+For small and medium breed dogs, 6-7 months.
+For large and giant breed dogs, 10-12 months or more.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 - How long do the sutures stay in after my pet's surgery?